OCHA-DAP/GlobalTropicalCycloneModel/analysis_fji/04_implementing_basic_model/README.md

 - In *wind_to_grid_experiment.ipynb* we play with getting windspeed data in every position based on forecasts dataset not provided by the ECMWF.
 Since it's a failure, I'm not consider any of what it's written in this notebook.
 We keep it for completeness.

 - In *wind_to_grid_ECMWF.ipynb* we consider ECMWF data and we define the approach that we are later going to define in the ```create_windfield_dataset()``` function in the *input_dataset.py* file.

+- In *rainfall_data.ipynb* is everything regarding the rainfall forecast data: the downloading and the processing of the data.

 - In *apply_model.ipynb* we have 2 sections: Manual process and Automated Process.
 The Manual section is left for completeness but I encourage anyone to use the Automated Process section.
 In this section we use all the functions that we have already defined to predict damage at municipality-level based on ECMWF forecasts in Fiji.